buypal/oapi-go/README.md

 1) Is scheme, designating what resolver we are using in this case it is go.
 2) Is full package path with authority.
 3) Is path in go pkg to given struct field or any type.

+Similary any protocol can be resolved this way (go://, file://, http://, etc).
 ```

 ## Motivation:

 This library is trying to challange way how currently many openapi/swag libraries work.
-Traditionally if you want to make your application a source of truth four your
+Traditionally if you want to make your go application being source of truth of your
-swagger / openapi files you have to use "magic" comments which will be parsed
+swagger / openapi specification, you have to use "magic" comments which will be parsed
-and specification will be made.
+and specification will be generated.

 Golang depends heavily on comments, tools like godoc, go generate, build flags would not
 work well without them.
 My personal believe is that screwing up docs or managing yaml